evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the BMW i5 eDrive40 supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between three sound systems on the BMW i5 eDrive40.
 With the Hifi Sound system, you get six speakers with a max system output of 100 watts.
 With the Harman Kardon Surround Sound system, you get 12 speakers with a max system output of 205 watts.
 With the Bower & Wilkins Surround System, you get 18 speakers with a max system output of 655 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the BMW i5 eDrive40 supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 6 USB-C connections as standard.
 ## Lights